 If you hear water running continuously after a toilet is flushed, likely you have a leak.
 Normally due to worn or misaligned parts.
 It is also possible to have a silent toilet leak.
 To test whether you have a toilet leak add food coloring to the toilet tank.
 Don’t flush, wait 20 minutes.
 If the food color ends up in the toilet bowl, you will have a toilet leak.
 The water loss from this type of leak can potentially waste up to 30 cubic meters of water per month, and add approximately $56.00 per month, or more to your bill.

 Do you have an outside line going to the barn or shop?

 Outside leaks can go undetected for a long period of time and may be running into a tile drain unnoticed.
 Prior to winter, ensure outside taps not required, are shut off and drained to prevent waterlines freezing.

 The public may either visit the township office to make payment of their water bill, or leave it in a drop off box in the mail slot located at the front door of the office.
 Interac debit is available at the office or internet banking services from your home computer.
-The municipality does not accept Visa, or any other charge cards.
+The municipality does not accept payment by credit card.